davips/idict/README-edit.md

 fields, and any serializable (pickable) object.
 Each `idict` has two extra entries: `id` (identifier) and `ids` (value identifiers).

-The user can provide a 40-digit unique identifier (see [GaROUPa](https://pypi.org/project/garoupa)) for each function or value object.
+A custom 40-digit unique identifier (see [GaROUPa](https://pypi.org/project/garoupa)) can be provided as an attribute for each function.
+Value objects can have custom identifiers as well, if provided whithin the entry `ids`.

-Otherwise, they will be calculated through blake3 hashing of the content of data or bytecode of function.
+Otherwise, identifiers for functions and values will be calculated through blake3 hashing of their content.
+For functions, the bytecode is used as content.
-For this reason, such functions should be simple, i.e., with minimal external dependencies, to avoid the unfortunate situation where two functions with identical local code actually perform different calculations through calls to external code that implement different algorithms with the same name.
+For this reason, such functions should be simple, with minimal external dependencies or with their import statements inside the function body.
+This decreases the odds of using two functions with identical local code (and, therefore, identical identifiers) performing different calculations.

 ## Grants

 This work was supported by Fapesp under supervision of Prof. André C. P. L. F. de Carvalho at CEPID-CeMEAI (Grants 2013/07375-0 – 2019/01735-0) until 2021-03-31.